MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-view.md

 ---
 title: View, Vote and Comment on Feedback
-description: Microsoft Collaborate Feedback items can be bugs, feature requests or any task associated with an engagement.
-Feedback forms can be customized based on each engagement. ms.date: 05/11/2018
+description: Microsoft Collaborate feedback view and vote guidance. ms.date: 05/11/2018
 keywords: feedback, engagements, work items, bugs, feature requests, Collaborate permissions, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

 # View, Vote and Comment on Feedback

+Guidance on how to use view, vote, and comments in feedback.

 ## How to view feedback